Maria Flaxman

-Maria Flaxman (1768–1833) was an English painter and illustrator.
+Maria Flaxman (1768 – 17 April 1833) was a British painter and illustrator.

 Life

-Maria, also noted as Mary Ann or Maria T Flaxman, was the half-sister of John Flaxman, she was influenced by his work and assisted him in the last years of his life.
+Maria, also noted as Mary Ann or Maria T Flaxman, was the half-sister of the sculptor John Flaxman.
+She was influenced by his work and assisted him in the last years of his life.
 Maria Flaxman was employed as a governess to the Hare-Naylor family while they were living in Italy and at Weimar.
 In 1810 she moved to John Flaxman's house at Buckingham Street, just off The Strand in Central London, residing there until his death.

 She is best known for six designs engraved by William Blake, illustrations published in the 1803 edition of William Hayley's Triumphs of Temper.
 Her works were contributed to the Royal Academy between 1780 and 1819, primarily designs for illustration of poetry and romance.